 Fear of missing out (or FOMO).
 A common problem with inexperienced traders, and perhaps especially new day traders.
 This is where you see some traders making a big win on a stock or option, and you jump in.
 You’ve jumped in at the wrong time though, and you end up making a big loss.
 This can all be avoided if you’ve followed your own rules, and focused on making informed decisions.
+Never chase the market for trading opportunities.
+Good setups form over and over again, and your job as a trader is to strictly follow your trading strategy.
 The FOMO effect can often lead to big losses.
 Beware of that.

 Pace yourself.
 If you’re doing really well one month and you’re taking a decent amount of money, don’t make the classic mistake of doubling trade amounts in the second month.
 Graduate your investments, always.
 This is the best way to build up a business mentality, and to protect your finances.
 Markets are notoriously volatile, don’t let your finances be the same.
 Always raise investment levels after careful consideration, and incrementally.

 Cool down after a trade.
 If you have a great trade, relax and read the newspaper.
 If you have a bad trade, relax and read the newspaper.
 The best way to let emotions take over your strategy is to keep piling into new trades.
 This is to be avoided.
 Take it easy, and focus on each trade as being an individual matter, not an extension of the previous one.
 Markets are different each day, and what worked yesterday doesn’t have to work in the future.
 Each trade needs to be a well thought out trading decision, underpinned by macro-fundamentals, technical analysis, and risk management.